Opening Session

 Coffee Break at the Exhibition Hall

-Session IIICell & Gene Therapy
+Session IVCell & Gene Therapy

 Korea's ATMP Regulation’s Requirements, Scope, and Characteristics: How Are They Different from the EU and US?